Central Eastern Alps: Geology

 The Central Alps consist mainly of the gneiss and slate rocks of the various Austroalpine nappes (Lower and Upper Austroalpine), with the exception of the Hohe Tauern and Engadine windows, where they are composed mostly of Jurassic rock and limestones and, locally, (Bergell and Rieserferner) also of granite.
-The Austroalpine nappes are thrusted over the Penninic nappe stack.
+The Austroalpine nappes are thrust over the Penninic nappe stack.
 Massifs of autochthonous, crystalline rock, which hardly moved at all during Alpine folding, do not occur in the Central Alps – unlike the case in the Western Alps.
 The aforementioned granite intruded near the fracture zone of the Periadriatic Seam.
 The Western Alps do not have this division into the Northern Limestone Alps, Central Alps and Southern Limestone Alps.

 The Austroalpine submerges itself at the eastern edge of the Alps under the Tertiary sediments of the Alpine Foreland in the east and the Pannonian Basin.
 This fracture zone exhibits active volcanism (e.g. in the Styrian thermal region).